-The federal government issued 3,049 regulations related to COVID-19 in the year 2020, according to the Pandemic Rights bulletin (2021).
-For the authors, the excessive number of norms confirms that they lack rights where they, the standards, exist in excess.
+The federal government issued 3049 regulations related to COVID-19 in the year 2020, according to the Pandemic Rights bulletin (2021).
+The authors' excessive number of norms confirms that they lack rights where the standards exist in excess.
 This excess would be the expression of the conflict between the federal government's strategy, on the one hand, and the state governments and the judiciary on the other.
 Furthermore, the National Contingency Plan for Human Infection by the new Coronavirus COVID-19 (Ministry of Health, 2020) did not include any reference to human rights as required by Brazilian law and the International Health Regulations.
-There are strong indications that the federal government did not act to contain the virus, believing that the economic recovery would be faster in this way (BOLETIM Direitos na Pandemia, 2021).
+Therefore, there are strong indications that the federal government did not act to contain the virus, believing that the economic recovery would be faster in this way (Cepedisa, 2020).

-As far as the analysis of the second key element, the referential, is concerned, it appears to reflect the conflict described above.
-We started from the premise that WHO guidelines, such as the IHR and the PHEIC, had already been constituted as a paradigm in Brazil.
+As far as the analysis of the second key element, the referential, is concerned, it reflects the conflict described above.
+The premise is that World Health Organization guidelines, such as the IHR and the PHEIC, had already constituted a public policy paradigm in Brazil.
 Thus, we could compare the current government's actions with the existing benchmark to highlight their differences.
 However, what happens is that the steps coming from the republic's presidency are more than a paradigm shift; they are its denial.
-Currently, the activities of the Ministry of Health seek to balance the demands for the end of restrictions coming from the federal government and the need to contain the transmission of the virus and the Organization, through federative cooperation, of a national immunization plan.
+Currently, the Ministry of Health activities seeks to balance the demands for the end of restrictions coming from the federal government and the need to contain the transmission of the virus and the Organization, through federative cooperation, of a national immunization plan.

-Regarding the interaction dynamics of political actors, it oscillates between cooperation between subnational units, which continue to be related to the IHR guidelines, with possible participation of the Ministry of Health and the Unified Health System - SUS and open conflict with the government federal.
-According to Abrúcio, Grin, Franzese, Segatto, and Couto (2020), the federative dynamics during the current period is a confrontation of two federative models: the first based on cooperation with federal coordination following the 1988 Constitution and the second based on a centralizing and hierarchical in national issues and dualist in intergovernmental matters, reducing the union's participation in helping its subnational federated entities.
+Regarding the interaction dynamics of political actors, it oscillates between cooperation between subnational units, which continue to be related to the IHR guidelines, with possible participation of the Ministry of Health and the Unified Health System-SUS and open conflict with the government federal.
+According to Abrúcio, Grin, Franzese, Segatto, and Couto (2020), the federative dynamics during the current period is a confrontation of models: the first one is based on cooperation with federal coordination following the 1988 Constitution, and the second on is based on a centralizing and hierarchical in national issues and dualist in intergovernmental matters, reducing the union's participation in helping its subnational federated entities.

 At this point, it is possible to recover the approach of the Muller and Faure cycles to understand this reality.
 If cycles reveal how societies see themselves and imagine their future, how to describe the cycle in a divided and polarized society?
-The country is in a cycle of strengthening populism in a global context of attacks on democracy and strengthening fascist political positions (Levitsky and Ziblatt, 2018; Stanley, 2018; Mounk, 2018).
-Furthermore, there is also an attack on the progress of the Enlightenment, something that Bobbio had already noticed (1994) in the Italian extreme right at the end of the last century.
+The country is in a cycle of strengthening populism in a global context of attacks on democracy and strengthening fascist political positions (Levitsky & Ziblatt, 2018; Stanley, 2018; Mounk, 2019).
+Furthermore, there is also an attack on the Enlightenment social values, which Bobbio had already noticed (1994) in the Italian extreme right at the end of the last century.
 The conflicts that arise through federalism are conflicts between authoritarian and democratic paths.
 The populist cycle intensifies the conflict by making the simplistic division of reality and transforming science into a discourse.